All Episodes

 No question about it.

-Well, you know, I exactly what I was saying earlier about we need to keep this conversation going.
+Well, you know, exactly what I was saying earlier about we need to keep this conversation going.

 But we don't need Trump to have this dialogue.

-Trump started it, he got the ball moving.
+He got the ball moving.

-We look at ISIS saying to the world that we wanted to attack a pagan religion, talking about Christianity wherever they gather.
+And the one thing, too, Jonathan, when we look at Istanbul, what has happened in Istanbul here in these last 48 hours, we look at ISIS saying to the world that we wanted to attack a pagan religion, talking about Christianity wherever they gather.

-And when we look at the open borders and people flooding across that open border the way they're flooding across, I want everyone to understand, particularly black people, that when Trump talks about making sure that we secure that border, we're talking about people, uh, a person who is looking out for the job security of those of us who are already here.
+And when we look at the open borders and people flooding across that open border, the way they're flooding across, I want everyone to understand, particularly black people, that when Trump talks about making sure that we secure that border, we're talking about people, a person who is looking out for the job security of those of us who are already here.

 It's common sense.